 Placer Hills Road serves as the main thoroughfare for the Meadow Vista community.
 It balances both the public and private realm while maintaining Meadow Vista's small-town character.
 In initial discussions, residents identified traffic calming measures and initiatives supporting local businesses as desired areas of focus for Placer Hills Road.
 While speed reduction measures enhance local safety, they can also incorporate aesthetic measures to attract customers to local businesses and present a welcoming space for community members to gather.
 Ultimately, this project sought to enhance what Meadow Vista residents already love about their community while providing additional approaches to strengthen their town center.

 Workshops and presentations

-As part of the Rural Main Street Technical Assistance Program, community input was essential to creating a collective town center strategy.
-In addition to forming a community advisory group to lead the planning and execution of the one-day event, a public survey was also distributed to ensure local voices were heard in setting a vision for Placer Hills Road.
+To facilitate a community-led demonstration event, a community advisory group was formed to lead the execution of the demonstration event and a public survey was distributed to identify the temporary design concepts.
 The survey gathered feedback on the ultimate corridor vision by asking three open-ended questions pertaining to the current conditions of Placer Hills Road and future hopes for the town center.
 In total, over 300 respondents participated in the survey.